 Shares represented by proxies that reflect abstentions or "broker non-votes" (i.e., shares held by a broker or nominee that are represented at the meeting, but with respect to which the broker or nominee is not empowered to vote on a particular proposal) will be counted as shares that are present and entitled to vote for purposes of determining the presence of a quorum.
 Broker non-votes are not deemed to be entitled to vote for purposes of determining whether stockholder approval of a matter has been obtained.
 As a result, broker non-votes are not included in the tabulation of voting results on any proposal.
-In the past, if a stockholder held shares in street name and did not indicate how the holder wanted the shares voted in the election of directors, the stockholder's bank or broker was allowed to vote those shares on the stockholder's behalf in the election of directors on a discretionary basis.
-Thus, if a stockholder holds shares in street name and did not dicate stockholder's behalf.
-The stockholder holds shares in street name and did not dicate the company's independent registered public accounting firm (Proposal No. 2 of this proxy statement).
+In the past, if a stockholder held shares in street name and did not indicate how the holder wanted the shares voted in the election of directors, the stockholder's bank or broker was allowed to vote those shares on the stockholder's behalf in the election of directors as they felt appropriate.
+Recent changes in regulations were made to take away the ability of a stockholder's bank or broker to vote uninstructed shares in the election of directors on a discretionary basis.
+Thus, if a stockholder holds shares in street name and does not instruct the bank or broker how to vote in the election of directors, no votes will be cast on that stockholder's behalf.
+The stockholder's bank or broker will, however, continue to have discretion to vote any uninstructed shares on the ratification of the appointment of the Company's independent registered public accounting firm (Proposal No. 2 of this proxy statement).

 The director nominees listed in Proposal No. 1 will be elected by a plurality of the votes of the shares present or represented by proxy at the meeting and entitled to vote on the election of directors.
 The appointment of our independent registered public accounting firm listed in Proposal No. 2 will be ratified if a majority of shares present or represented by proxy at the meeting and entitled to vote thereon vote FOR such proposal.
 The approval of executive officer compensation listed in Proposal No. 3 will be ratified if a majority of shares present or represented by proxy at the meeting and entitled to vote thereon vote FOR such proposal.
 However, this vote is advisory only, and will not be binding upon our board of directors.
 The frequency of shareholder votes on compensation awarded to our executive officers that receives the highest number of votes cast will be deemed to be the frequency chosen by the stockholders in Proposal No. 4.
 However, this vote is advisory only, and will not be binding upon our board of directors.
-The amendment and restatement of our 2007 Equity Incentive Plan as described in Proposal No. 5 will be approved if a majority of shares present or represented by proxy at the meeting and entitled to vote FOR such proposal.
+The amendment and restatement of our 2007 Equity Incentive Plan as described in Proposal No. 5 will be approved if a majority of shares present or represented by proxy at the meeting and entitled to vote thereon vote FOR such proposal.